Dashrath Puri

-Pitajis Bridhashram at B-1/1 near Shani mandir houses old and destitute patients.
-Bridhashram also runs free allopathic, homeopathic and dentist OPDs in dispensary.
+Pitajis Bridhashram at B-1/1 near Shani Mandir houses old and destitute patients.
+The Bridhashram also runs free allopathic, homeopathic and dentist OPDs in its dispensary.

 Neighbourhood

-Dashrath puri is located close to other colonies of New Delhi such as Janakpuri, Vikaspuri, Dabri Village, Dwarka Sub City as well as the Indira Gandhi International Airport.
-IT city of India, Gurgaon is at a distance of half an hour from Dashrath puri.
+Dashrath puri is located close to other colonies of New Delhi such as Dabri Village, Janakpuri, Vikaspuri, Dwarka Sub City as well as the Indira Gandhi International Airport.
+The IT city of India, Gurgaon, is about half an hour from Dashrath Puri.

 Politics

-Dashrath Puri's MLA is Vinay Mishra of Aam Aadmi Party and Member of Parliament is Parvesh Verma of BJP.
+Dashrath Puri's MLA is Pradyuman Rajput of the Bharatiya Janata Party, and its Member of Parliament is Parvesh Verma of the BJP.